 Mutual consent to terminate an employment agreement

-Termination agreements can be used at any stage of an employment relationship:
+An agreement and release is another term for a severance agreement.
+Mutual Termination Agreements can be used at any stage of an employment relationship:

 - agreements are also offered to employees if they are performing badly (unsatisfactory performance),